 The taxable petrol and diesel car benefit is based on the car’s CO2 emissions.
-It is calculated using the car’s UK list price and applying the ‘appropriate percentage’, as shown in the table on the right.
-The car fuel benefit is calculated by applying the same percentages to the fuel benefit charge multiplier, which for 2017/18 is £22,600.
+It is calculated using the car’s UK list price and applying the ‘appropriate percentage’.
+The diesel supplement increased to 4% from 6 April 2018.
+It is removed altogether for diesel cars which are certified to the Real Driving Emissions 2 (RDE2) standard.
+The car fuel benefit is calculated by applying the same percentages to the fuel benefit charge multiplier, which for 2019/20 is £24,100.

 VAT on fuel for private use in cars

 Where businesses wish to reclaim the input VAT on fuel which has some degree of private use, they must account for output VAT for which they may use the flat rate valuation charge.

 The taxable benefit for the unrestricted private use of vans is £3,430 for 2019/20.
 There is a further £655 taxable benefit if the employer provides fuel for private travel.